Financial services regulatory outlooks 2021

 Leading in the times of change

-The Deloitte Center for Regulatory Strategy has released a series of 2019 financial services regulatory outlooks to help financial services firms across the globe navigate the year ahead.
+The Deloitte Centers for Regulatory Strategy have released a series of 2021 financial services regulatory outlooks to help financial services firms across the globe navigate the year ahead.

 United States financial services regulatory outlooks

 The collection of financial services regulatory outlooks for Banking, Capital Markets, Insurance and Investment Management explores key themes specific to each sector that could have a significant impact on our clients’ business and operating environment.

 These regulatory outlooks reinforce financial services’ commitment to join forces with our clients and write a new future for capitalism–where a focus on “A higher bottom line” presents a tremendous opportunity for our industry to not only address the state of flux and disruption but to do so to benefit society.